 #3 – CMS Electronic Health Record (EHR) Incentive Program (Meaningful Use)

 The third stage of Meaningful Use is dedicated to measuring patient outcomes and PRO data plays a key role in meeting quality and reimbursement requirements.
 EHR capability can vary by vendor in its PRO integration capabilities.
-Epic was one of the earliest vendors to accomodate PRO needs within their EHR product offering.
+Epic was one of the earliest vendors to accommodate PRO needs within their EHR product offering.

 PCORI is a catalyst for PRO research and measurement adoption and focuses on the inclusion of the patient voice when setting funding priorities.
 PCORI awards range from small to multimillion-dollar research grants.
 It is funded through the Patient-Centered Outcomes Research Trust Fund established by Congress through the Patient Protection and Affordable Care Act in 2010.
 This allows it to tap three funding sources: 1) appropriation from the general fund of the Treasury, 2) transfers from CMS trust funds, and 3) fees assessed on private/self-insured health plans (PCORI fee).